- Get The Most Mountain Bike for The Least Price

 This 29″ bike is one of my favorites.
 For the price , you are going to have a hard time finding a better spec.
 If you like the looks of the Hook Hard tail, but you’d rather have 29″ wheels and don’t want to spend as much, this is going to be your best bet.

 Aluminum frame: The frame on a mountain bike is critical.
-I’ve seen cheap frames shear in half due to poor construction.
+I’ve seen poorly made frames shear in half due to poor construction.
 With the Overdrive frame you are getting top-notch 6061-T6 aluminum which is the best when it comes to lightness, durability, and price.
-Diamondback knows bike frames, and I like this one.
+Diamondback knows bike frames, they have a consistent build quality and I like this one.

 Double Walled Rims: A lot of the competition tries to get away with the cheapest wheels that they can.
 This bike uses a double-walled rim.
 Basically, this is a wheel that has two layers of metal for greater strength.
 That way you bend your rim on the first curb that you hop.
 This also helps make the bike more suitable for heavier persons who need reinforced components.

 Top-notch gears: This bike setup uses the Shimano Altus.
-Frankly, I wouldn’t want to go any cheaper, and as soon as you get $40 saved up, run down to your local bike shop and by the next level up.
+Frankly, I wouldn’t want to go with any lower tiered products for serious riding, and as soon as you get $40 saved up, run down to your local bike shop and by the next level up.
 But for the price, I’m not going to gripe.
 The component setup on this bike is going to last you until you decide to wrap yourself around a tree.
 (Even then, they should take minimal damage).
 The disc brakes are especially nice to have at this price-point and these are a high enough quality that they won’t be getting bent or causing all those other problems folks hate about discs.

 Best Setup For The Heavy Rider